logue/MabiPack/README.md

-Project has been end. see (this story)[https://github.com/logue/MabiPack/issues/9]
+Project has been end. see [this story](https://github.com/logue/MabiPack/issues/9).

 # MabiPaker v2